DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 ## Overview

 The standards for effective written communication vary by domain.
-Your domain should have an example of a paper that models best practices.
+Your domain should have an example of a scientific paper (henceforth, just "paper") that models best practices.
 - If your Quarter 1 Project involves replicating a paper, that paper is your example.
 - If, instead, your Quarter 1 Project consists of completing tasks from several papers, choose one of the papers that you've read in your domain.

 If it's not clear which paper you're meant to use as an example, you can ask your mentor:

->>> When writing the reports for our Quarter 1 Project and Quarter 2 Project, we are supposed to follow the style of a paper in our area.
+> When writing the reports for our Quarter 1 Project and Quarter 2 Project, we are supposed to follow the style of a paper in our area.
 What paper should we use?

 As you read through this lecture, you should try and map the principles discussed to the example paper in your domain.
 Not all of the nitty-gritty details discussed here will apply to every domain, but the high-level ideas will.